 Of course, that meant compensation ‘in kind’ being paid for building licences for several more years.
 After Operation White Whale and Operation Malaya led to their arrests ‘compensation’ turned out to include racehorses, mansions, a private jet, vintage cars and art works by Picasso, Dali and Miró and much, much more.
 Roca, who first arrived in Marbella as an unemployed builder, explained away €200 million in cash by claiming he had won the lottery eighty times during his life!

 When the court case finally opened in 2010 there were 95 people in the dock.
 When it finished in 2013, 53 of the accused were convicted. the result?
 Long jail terms and massive fines.
 Assets were seized and subsequently auctioned.
 In July 2015, Roca’s 11 year sentence was increased to 17 years although Muñoz’s original sentence of 11 years was reduced on appeal.
 His partner, the super-famous Spanish singer, Isabel Pantoja, who claimed she knew nothing about any of it, served a two year sentence for money laundering although she was regularly let out for weekend ‘rests’.

-Then in 2010 a newly-elected administration oversaw the ratification by the Junta de Andalucía in Seville of the revised Plan General de Ordenación Urbanística (PGOU) which would control what was allowed over the next decade at least and, at the same time, retrospectively legalising 16,500 of the 18,000 illegal builds.
-Of the balance some were demolished while others remained in limbo, most notably Banana Beach and Casablanca, because no one could think of a formula to include them, they were just plain illegal and always would be.
+Finally, in 2010 a newly-elected administration oversaw the ratification by the Junta de Andalucía in Seville of the revised Plan General de Ordenación Urbanística (PGOU) which would control what was allowed over the next decade at least.
+At the same time, 16,500 of the 18,000 illegal builds received retrospecive approval.
+Of the balance some were demolished while others remain in limbo, most notably Banana Beach and Casablanca.
+This is because no one could think of a formula to include them, they were just plain illegal and always would be.